BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos

 - Enable extension to run on all UI elements (currently only works on Text Editor UI)
-- Add a setting to set default search engine when one not selected in submenu
+- Show message to user if they added a search engine that doesn't have a query
 - Add sub context menu to right click menu containing all search engines
 - Add screenshot of new extension settings search engine manager
+- Add setting toggle to use only one search engine, no submenu
 - Allow a preferred default search engine to be set in settings
 - Update extension icon and/or add more device sizes
-- Add more default search engines for the extension
 - Add GIF animation to show how extension works
 - Enable extension to run on VS Code for the web
 - Phase out old webSearch.searchEngine setting
 - Translate the extension to other languages
 - Add more screenshots of extension usage
-- Use default query if no query is provided
 - Add screenshots of the new settings
 - Move images to consolidated folder
+- Perform more code refactoring
 - Write more tests

 ## Completed Tasks